Adaptive UX: LinkedIn

 For the experienced specialist, we propose a similar filtering strategy that would prioritize search results based on the weighted importance of job search specifications.
 This would allow for the user to see more senior positions where they has strong connections, allowing for potential matches to happen quicker.

-3. Value for companies: Currently, profile data, user preferences and system feedback dictates what jobs are being shown to users; however, we are interested in exploring how our intervention could provide value for companies.
-Perhaps another match criteria could be an initial assessment of mutual interest.
+2. Value for companies: Currently, profile data, user preferences and system feedback dictates what jobs are being shown to users; however, we are interested in exploring how our intervention could provide value for companies looking to hire new employees.
+Perhaps another match score criteria could be an initial assessment of mutual interest.